 Cameron: “They have been really great.
 I tend to really enjoy kind of having the time to ideate solo and kind of having a lot of solo time to focus.
 So that was kind of my initial motivation for going freelance.
 I don’t know that I anticipated the challenges of doing content strategy solo quite in the way that I think.
 I’ve learned a lot about that.
 Since then, so I don’t think I knew quite how challenging that would be at first.
 But it’s been a really great learning experience.
 It sounds a little trite, but I think one of the biggest things that I’ve learned about working solo as a content strategist is just, really learning to trust your gut and kind of jump in and add what you have is input.
 What you’re seeing or the insights that you have, without kind of overthinking and feeling like you need to bounce them off other people.

 I work with small businesses other solo businesses who are kind of professionals who have worked in team environments.
 Maybe you’re starting their own business and you know are really wanting to be smart about how they’re communicating with their clients from day one.
-So that’s a very different approach to content strategy that’s a lot more about defining voice and how you want to be communicating with people and helping them sort of frame up you know what are the what are the ways that you can be helpful to the to the people you’re serving and get super specific about who you’re targeting and what types of content are going to serve those needs.
+So that’s a very different approach to content strategy that’s a lot more about defining voice and how you want to be communicating with people and helping them sort of frame-up you know what are the ways that you can be helpful to the people you’re serving and get super specific about who you’re targeting and what types of content are going to serve those needs.

 Saskia: Now let’s hear from Andy.